 A. Shall be a resident of Piedmont.

-B. Shall not be a declared candidate for any political office, except this condition shall not apply to a Trustee representative appointed to the Planning and Zoning Board.

-8.01.02 The Planning and Zoning Board shall elect from its numbers a Chairperson, Vice
+8.01.02 The Planning and Zoning Board shall elect from its numbers a Chairperson, V0 ice

 Chairperson, and Secretary.
 The Secretary of the Planning and Zoning Board shall keep a record of all proceedings to be made available to any member of the Board of Trustees for the City of Piedmont.
 In June of each year the Finance Officer, shall determine which members terms of office expire and solicit nominations from the Piedmont Board of Trustees.